CHI-ME/ip/docs/README.md

 ## AI-generated content in project
 - User.png by DALL·E
 - Ninon.png by DALL·E
-- most javadocs by ChatGPT
+- most javadocs comments by ChatGPT